sifive/cinco/README.md

 Select an example program and modify it as usual.

-For example, use the 'File->Examples->Blink' example, which needs no modifications.
+For example, use the 'File->Examples->Basics->Blink' example, which needs no modifications.

 Hit the "Verify" button to test the program compiles,